Cisco-Talos/Mussels/README.md

   - A release package would include install files for the recipe and all dependencies.
   - A release package should include license & configuration files/directories for the recipe and each dependency.

-- Recipes should install their licenses.
-  - Maybe each should install a "license" directory alongside "include", "lib", "bin".

 - There should be an option to build just one architecture (eg. "x86", or "cross-...").
 The default should either be "host" or, for Windows, the current system architecture.
 This will be very important for anyone who wants to make recipes that have a cross-compile build architecture.

-- Currently recipes install to a single path (out/install).
-It should be possible to install to out/install/{recipe}/{version} instead.
-This will require careful design, as each recipe must still be able to pass the path for their dependencies when they configure.
-  - It should be possible to write it so you can reference each dependency's variables using the `.` notation.
-Eg: `{<dep>.install}`.

-- Separate the "configure" and "build" steps into separate scripts.
-Not all recipes will have a "configure" or a "build" step.
-That's ok.

-- Add build `--clean` option.
-A clean build always deletes the work directory and starts over.
-The default behavior should be that the work directory is not deleted just because the previous build did not succeed, and the "configure" step is skipped if the work directory already exists.

-- Add build `--dev` option.
-A dev build always runs the "build" step for the primary build target, even if the output binaries already exist in the out/install directory.

 - Add build `--package` option that copies the items located in directories such as "lib", "bin", "license" files for each of its dependencies to a specified directory, collocating all libraries and binaries in one directory.
   - Recipes should define a list of files in dictionary variable named `distribute` so the `--package` option knows what files to collect.